 2. Amend Title 13, CCR, Chapter 1, Section 1961.2 to read as follows:

 § 1961.2.
-Exhaust Emission Standards and Test Procedures - 2015 and Subsequent Model Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.
+Exhaust Emission Standards and Test Procedures - 2015 through 2025 Model Year Passenger Cars and Light-Duty Trucks, and 2015 through 2028 Model Year Medium-Duty Vehicles.

 Introduction.

-This section 1961.2 contains the California “LEV III” exhaust emission standards for 2015 and subsequent model year passenger cars, light-duty trucks, and medium-duty vehicles.
+This section 1961.2 contains the California “LEV III” exhaust emission standards for 2015 through 2025 model year passenger cars and light-duty trucks, and 2015 through 2028 model year medium-duty vehicles.
 A manufacturer must demonstrate compliance with the exhaust standards in subsection (a) applicable to specific test groups, and with the composite phase-in requirements in subsection (b) applicable to the manufacturer’s entire fleet.
+The exhaust standards in subsection (a) do not apply to ZEVs.
+ZEVs are subject to the phase-in requirements in subsection (b) as noted.

 Before the 2015 model year, a manufacturer that produces vehicles that meet the standards in subsection (a) has the option of certifying the vehicles to those standards, in which case the vehicles will be treated as LEV III vehicles for purposes of the fleet-wide phase-in requirements.
 Similarly, 2015 - 2019 model-year vehicles may be certified to the “LEV II” exhaust emission standards in subsection 1961(a)(1), in which case the vehicles will be treated as LEV II vehicles for purposes of the fleet-wide phase-in requirements.

 A manufacturer has the option of certifying engines used in incomplete and diesel medium-duty vehicles with a gross vehicle weight rating of greater than 10,000 lbs.
-GVW to the heavy-duty engine standards and test procedures set forth in title 13, CCR, subsections 1956.8(c) and (h).
-All medium-duty vehicles with a gross vehicle weight rating of less than or equal to 10,000 lbs.
-GVW, including incomplete otto-cycle medium-duty vehicles and medium-duty vehicles that use diesel cycle engines, must be certified to the LEV III chassis standards and test procedures set forth in this section 1961.2 in 2020 and subsequent model years.
+GVW to the heavy-duty engine standards and test procedures set forth in title 13, CCR, subsections 1956.8.
+In 2020 and subsequent model years, all medium-duty vehicles with a gross vehicle weight rating of less than or equal to 10,000 lbs.
+GVW, including incomplete otto-cycle medium-duty vehicles and medium-duty vehicles that use diesel cycle engines, must be certified to the LEV III chassis standards and test procedures set forth in this section 1961.2 or to the LEV IV chassis standards and test procedures set forth in section 1961.4.

 Pooling Provision.